 Thus, we were able to test the idea and get real feedback from potential customers.
 All tests and polls were carried out in London.

-The vital advice we can give to a company which decided to create a product with several integrations: ask a vendor for providing you with the codebase or the list of APIs with detailed documentation.
+The vital advice we can give to a company that decided to create a product with several integrations: ask a vendor for providing you with the codebase or the list of APIs with detailed documentation.
 The next step is an attempt to build your product with the chosen solution or check the API calls.

 The fintech sector has many requirements and restrictions that need passing penetration testing or a technical assessment of the quality of solutions working.
 This will simplify the development and ensure smooth operation.

-To achieve this goal in the shortest possible time, mobile, server developers, and DevOps, had to work closely with each other.
+To achieve this goal in the shortest possible time, mobile, server developers, and DevOps had to work closely with each other.
 During the peak load, more than 60 people were involved in the project.

 But as a result of close-knit and responsible teamwork at this stage, we were able to provide the first public release of the Dozens MVP fintech project.